redhat-openstack/website/source/uncategorized/irc-etiquette.html.md

 *   When in a community environment, just post the question to the channel, you do not have to ping a specific person just because he/she answered your question before.
 Nor do you have to ask questions like "Anyone alive on this channel?"
 "Are you using ABC?"
 Stay channel topic related!
 *   It is an international channel: you may get better responses in certain timezones, be patient - don't count on instant reactions.

-All of the above look dead obvious, but doesn't instantly come to mind our minds when asking questions in a public IRC.
-And, sure - we also understand we are all human, buried in plenty of things, sometimes, we *just need* that answer and not follow heavy guidelines, if you're lucky, you might get the bonus of getting it answered instantly.
+All of the above look dead obvious, but doesn't instantly come to mind when asking questions in a public IRC.
+And, sure - we also understand we are all human, already overwhelmed and sometimes, we *Just Need* that answer and not want to follow any heavy instructions.
+If you're lucky, you might even havethe bonus of getting it answered instantly.

 ### Resources